Learn how to make Best Buttercream Frosting recipe that is not too sweet with this easy video tutorial recipe post!!

 And yes you will need a lot of food colouring.. drops won't work here.. you will have to start by adding at least 1 tsp of colour to begin with.
 Mix and then see how it goes for dark buttercream colours.

-This is the secret to making red and black colored icing.A simple trick to make dark red buttercream frosting with food colouring..
-Click To Tweet
+This is the secret to making red and black colored icing.[click_to_tweet tweet="Do you want to know a simple trick to make dark red buttercream frosting with food colouring?
+Check the detailed tutorial on Buttercream 101. " quote="A simple trick to make dark red buttercream frosting with food colouring.. " theme="style4"]

 Using liquid colours would have an effect on the consistency of buttercream as it might thin down the frosting a bit, which you can firm up by adding some icing sugar but again that would add to the sweetness so use wisely.